 House Bill 1385 by Representative Basabe and Senate Bill 1502 by Rodriquez relating to Vessel Owner and Operation Requirements-MIAF is concerned with provisions of these bills as filed.
 We met with Representative Basabe and FWC to discuss our issues with the bill.
 We had a wonderful meeting with the Representative and his staff.
 We discussed our concerns with the four-hour limitation and the national criminal search components of the bill.
 We anticipate an amendment will be filed to the bill and eliminate these issues.
 The bill will still add anchoring restrictions to specific waterbodies in Miami Dade.
 We also suggested proviso language for more on the water law enforcement in the Miami area.
 House Bill 1385 has three committees of reference and has not been heard in the first committee of reference.
-The House Bill is not scheduled to be heard during the fifth week as of the writing of this report.
+The House Bill is not scheduled to be heard during the sixth week as of the writing of this report.
+A portion of HB 1385 adding an additional limited anchoring area to the statute in Biscayne Bay is included in a "delete all" amendment to House Bill 261 by Representative Botana.
 The Senate companion, Senate Bill 1502 is identical to House Bill 1385.
 The Senate Bill also has three committees of reference.
 The Senate Bill is sponsored by the Chair of the Senate Environment and Natural Resources Committee, Senator Rodriguez.
 Senate Environment and Natural Resources is the first committee stop in the Senate.
 The Senate Bill passed the first committee of reference 9-0 without any amendments.
-The bill has two more committee stops.
+The Senate Bill has two more committee stops and is currently not scheduled to be heard in its second committee of reference this week.
+We will watch to see if Senator Garcia will add anchoring limitations to Biscayne Bay in her livery bill in Senate Rules.